Average Australian Mortgage Size in 2023

-While it’s possible to do your own online research about a neighbourhood, nothing can beat seeing the neighbourhood with your own eyes.
+While it’s possible to do your own online research about a neighbourhood with a property and suburb report, nothing can beat seeing the neighbourhood with your own eyes.

 Moreover, if you’re buying for the purpose of an investment property, the close proximity of the amenities will give you an edge when finding good tenants.